About preschooler play and cognitive development

 What to expect: preschooler cognitive development

-With time, experience and practice, your preschooler will probably:
+With time, experience and practice, preschoolers will probably:

-- understand concepts like ‘bigger’ and ‘taller’ from four years
+- start to understand concepts like ‘bigger’ and ‘taller’

-- start to develop a sense of humour at four years and delight in jokes and riddles by five years
+- start to develop a sense of humour and delight in jokes and riddles

-- start negotiating with you if there’s something she wants
+- start negotiating with you if there’s something they want

 - start predicting what will happen next – for example, in a story

-- still not understand what’s real and what’s pretend until after five years.
+- still not understand what’s real and what’s pretend.

-At four years, a child still has a fairly short concentration span, so expect that your child might get restless or bored if an activity goes on for too long.
+At four years, children still have fairly short concentration spans, so expect that your child might get restless or bored if an activity goes on for too long.